adonisjs/lucid.adonisjs.com/content/docs/migrations/table_builder.md

 Adds a foreign key constraint to a table for existing columns.
 Make sure the table already exists when using the `foreign` method.

-- The methods one or more column names as the first argument.
+- The methods accepts one or more column names as the first argument.
 - You can define a custom `foreignKeyName` as the second argument.
 If not specified, the column names are used to generate it.

 ```ts